nasa/fprime/docs/features.md

 F´ ships with a good number of flight-proven components ready for use.
 These include most standard functions of an embedded system such as commanding, telemetry capture, system event capture, and ground interaction.
-Often this means that most of an application is completed.
-Developers often only need to develop components for their specific use-case and standard components are inherited from the framework itself.
+Often this means that much of an application is already completed.
+Developers often only need to develop components for their specific use-case and standard components are inherited from the core repository itself.

 ### Standard Tooling